Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Then I had a bunch of baseball card sets that I had accumulated in the 1980s.
 I was thinking they were going to go into huge value, but there were so many cards made then.
 But I still sold them on eBay.
 And then I sold a few other things around the house.

-I sold a couple of things for another law, and then, you know, I had mostly good experiences, some problems, but I didn’t really think I had time for this and I wasn’t really into it then.
-Once in a great while, I would sell something and, you know, later than that, but I really didn’t get into seriously selling until like 2019.
+I had mostly good experiences, some problems, but I didn’t really think I had time for this and I wasn’t really into it then.
+Once in a great while, I would sell something, but I really didn’t get into seriously selling until around 2019.

-A lot of that was driven by the fact that I was cleaning out my parents’ house.
+A lot of that was driven by the fact that I was cleaning out my parent’s house.
 They had a lot of stuff, and I found some interesting things.
-I found a card game from the 1964 World’s Fair in New York, and I sold that and a few other things.
+I found a card game from the 1964 World’s Fair in New York, and I sold that and other things.

-I also found some coins and some other things like that and I sold them.
-And then I met this gentleman named Eric, and he was selling records on eBay, but he also had thousands of additional records.
-We struck a deal where I could sell them on the store, and that’s when I started listening more in earnest.
+I also found some silver coins and I sold them.
+Then I met a gentleman named Eric, and he was selling records on eBay, but he also had thousands of additional records.
+We struck a deal where I could sell them in my Store, and that’s when I started listing more in earnest.

-Today now I have over 3,300 items, and I’m looking to build it further, and about 3,000 of those are records.
+Today, I have over 3,300 items, and I’m looking to build it further.
+About 3,000 of those are records.
 I’m listing records today.
-So that’s really how I got into it.
+That’s really how I got into it.

-You know, yes, I’ve been an eBay member for over 26 years, but the real thing of it was only in the last five years or so I really started selling in earnest.
+I’ve been an eBay member for over 26 years, but it’s only in the last five years or so I really started selling in earnest.

 Q: Do you remember the very first item you sold on eBay?
 Be honest — was it a win or a learning experience?

-Joe Obiso: Not really, no. I think it was probably a baseball card or a baseball card set.
+Joe Obiso: Not really, no. I think it was probably a baseball card set.

-You know, I had a lot of factory sets.
+I had a lot of factory sets.
 I don’t really remember exactly.
-The first thing I sold, yeah, I think it was a baseball card set, like a Topps in 1987 or something like that.
-But I’m not 100% sure.
+The first thing I sold was probably a baseball card set, like Topps 1987.
+I’m not 100% sure.
 It was just so long ago.
-But yeah, I think that’s the first thing.
+But yes, I think that’s the first thing.

 Q: What’s the story behind the name “Vintage 36J”?
 There has to be one.

-Joe Obiso: Yeah, I used to have my name as my ID and stuff.
-And I got a store and I said, I need something different.
+Joe Obiso: I used to have my name as my ID and stuff.
+When I set up an eBay Store, I wanted something different.

 Q: You sell many different things from records to collectibles — what kinds of items do you enjoy selling the most?